MATDOMI/TCFD-Energy-Sector-TM/README.md

 │─── *,txt files of examples of processed files (preprocessed, dirty and clean text for example).
 │── *.py files to execute different parts of the methodology │─── *.PDF files examples of reports discussed
-│─── requirements.txt / how to run it # Python dependencies
+│─── requirements.txt / como ejecutarlo # Python dependencies
 │─── README.md # This file

 ⚙ Features & Methods